 North Mississippi Regional Park (Brooklyn Center)

-A 1.6 mile of paved multi-use hiking trail in North Mississippi Regional Park follows the Mississippi River.
+A 1.6-mile paved multi-use hiking trail in North Mississippi Regional Park follows the Mississippi River.
 It’s not much for peace and quiet since Interstate 94 runs right alongside the Park, but it does offer great views of the river and wooded shoreline.
 Here’s the year-round map.

 Silverwood Park (St. Anthony)